Q. Why should I come to worship?

 A. We offer the Lord’s Supper on the first, third, and fifth Sundays of the month and on major festivals like Christmas and Easter.

-A. No. Guests from other congregations of the Lutheran Church–Missouri Synod and from the TAALC may commune, but are asked to introduce themselves to the pastor prior to the service.
+A. Those who commune at our altar have publicly confessed their faith in Jesus Christ and their agreement with Luther’s Small Catechism.
+Guests from other congregations of the Lutheran Church–Missouri Synod and from the The American Association of Lutheran Congregations may commune, but are asked to introduce themselves to the pastor prior to the service.

 Q. Why can’t I commune?
 I believe in Jesus!